-By Dan Watterworth
+Photo by Dan Watterworth

 It would be nice if there was a way for a parent to know with 100% certainty that their child is not going to get involved in drug or alcohol abuse.
-At the end of the day there is no guarantee that your child or teen won’t experiment with drugs or other addictive behaviors, but in this blog post I have identified some characteristics of families that are contributing factors to family members becoming prone to addiction.
-It is definitely important to teach them to say “no” to drugs and the various reasons for declining to take drugs, but I have outlined here the kind of environment to create in your family in order to lessen the odds of your kids getting hooked on drugs or other destructive behaviors.
+At the end of the day there is no guarantee that your child or teen won’t experiment with drugs or other addictive behaviours, but in this blog post I have identified some characteristics of families that are contributing factors to family members becoming prone to addiction.
+It is definitely important to teach them to say “no” to drugs and the various reasons for declining to take drugs, but I have outlined here the kind of environment to create in your family in order to lessen the odds of your kids getting hooked on drugs or other destructive behaviours.

 If a teen does not have the skills to manage their own emotions when they try drugs for the first time it can be easier for them to become hooked than for a person who can manage their emotions well.
 For example, if your child struggles with anxiety, drinking or drugs may seem to them like a great way to cope at the time.
-Families where certain emotions aren’t allowed to be expressed or only certain people can express those emotions have children that are looking for either an outlet for those emotions or a way of managing them.
+Families where certain emotions aren’t allowed to be expressed, or only certain people can express those emotions have children that are looking for either an outlet for those emotions or a way of managing them.

 A teen needs to understand that their emotions are their responsibility.
 For example, if your child expresses anger uncontrollably without consequence or learning anger management techniques the hidden message that the child learns is “I am not responsible for my anger, therefore everyone else is.
 They need to comply with my wishes.”
 They expect others to soothe them.
 When this child becomes a teen and is faced with the temptation to try alcohol or drugs they become hooked quickly because it becomes an avenue with which they manage emotions.